MCFpy/mcf/docs/source/user_guide.rst

 Example scripts
 ---------------

 We provide several example scripts `in our example folder on GitHub <https://github.com/MCFpy/mcf/tree/main/examples>`__.
 Below you also find the direct links to these scripts.
-The data used in the examples are available `in the data folder on GitHub <https://github.com/MCFpy/mcf/tree/main/data>`__.

 **Modified Causal Forest**